 Set your business up for success, regardless of business structure

 Coworking solutions like WeWork are ideal for this, offering a built-in community of collaborators and innovators at every office location.
-With a mix of entrepreneurs, startups, and established companies using WeWork, there’s no shortage of expertise to call upon at times you’re looking for guidance.
+With a mix of entrepreneurs, startups, and established companies using WeWork, there’s no shortage of expertise whenever you’re looking for guidance.

 Growing a business can open new opportunities and lead to financial success and fulfillment.
 Yet to be successful, it’s important to choose a business structure that affords the appropriate balance of flexibility and protection.
 Sole proprietorships and LLCs are popular starting points for entrepreneurs, as they offer ownership, control, and protection if you need it.